Sivasabitha-IT-Arunbalaji-CSE/ShopCart/README.md

 ## **Project Setup**

 ### **Prerequisites**
-- Node.js (v14 or above)
+- Node.js
-- MongoDB (local or cloud setup)
+- MongoDB (local and cloud setup with Atlas and compass)
-- npm or yarn
+- npm

 ### Install dependencies for frontend and backend separately
 **Tip:** To efficiently install dependencies for the frontend, admin, and backend simultaneously, use split terminals.